EduardoZepeda/coffee-bytes-hugo/content/posts/generer-pdfs-con-django-y-reportlab/index.en.md

 ![Pdf generated with information from the database in Django](images/pdf-dinamico-reportlab-django.png "Pdf generated dynamically using Django")

-## Improve performance when generating PDF
+## Improve performance when generating PDF in Django

 If you have performance problems when handling complex PDFs, consider using Python's io library, which allows you to work with an object that behaves exactly as if it were a file, but in memory.